NASA-IMPACT/hls-sentinel2-downloader/README.md

 # Available Logs

-Following logs are correct
+Following logs are collected
-* status logs: such as download is starting
+* status logs: such as download is starting, file is downloaded, etc
 * downloads logs: time of download, filename, size
 * error logs: when file download or upload is failed, or any other error messages
 * metrics logs: current available CPU/memory, number of active downloads and threads